cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+1.11.2    * Update COG service to be more user-friendly and return all pages
+            by default
+          * uniprot set progress to False in the search method
+          * Merged #250 and #249 user PRs (compress option in uniprot module and logging issue in biodbnet)
 1.11.1    * Fix regression i uniprot.mapping
             (https://github.com/cokelaer/bioservices/issues/245)
 1.11.0    * Fix uniprot limitation of 25 results only (